To Rome with love: Off the beaten path

 There is more to Rome than the Sistine Chapel and the Colosseum but of course these are excellent places to start.
 In fact there are so many absolutely cannot-be-missed main attractions that there can be little time left to explore its hidden depths and its wider neighbourhoods.
 However that's what we decided to do this time and it made for a very different trip to our last which you can read about here.
 Both were equally fantastic but last time around we focused mainly on the main tourist spots and only ventured off the beaten track a little.

-This time we explored the outer reaches of the city and neighbourhoods such as Testaccio, Garbatella and the Quartiere Coppedè, but also managed to find time to pop back for a wander around the historic centre in the evenings.
+This time we explore the outer reaches of the city and neighbourhoods such as Testaccio, Garbatella and the Quartiere Coppedè, but also manage to find time to pop back for a wander around the historic centre in the evenings.
 All in all it made for a pretty perfect trip though we could easily have filled another five days with entirely new things to see and do.
 That's the only problem with Rome - it's overflowing with places to visit and new treasures to explore.
 Finding time to fit them all in while mindfully appreciating every experience can be tricky.
-We prioritised a few places that we absolutely had to visit but also enjoyed plenty of downtime over leisurely lunches and dinners and the prerequisite aperitivo before every meal.
+We prioritise a few places that we absolutely have to visit but also enjoy plenty of downtime over leisurely lunches and dinners and the prerequisite aperitivo before every meal.
 It's all part of the Roman experience and I can safely say we loved every minute of this trip.
 Here are some of the reasons why.

-Part of the reason we had such a great time on this trip was our accommodation.
-After much research I opted for the Vittoriano Luxury Suites on Corso Vittorio Emanuele II, bang in the historic centre of Rome, close to Piazza Venezia and the Vittoriano monument.
-The picture-perfect church above was just outside the front door and the entrance was through the monumental doorway on the right.
-The Pantheon and Piazza Navona were all within 10 minutes' walking distance so for starters the location was brilliant.
-Easily accessible by bus from Termini train station and on many main bus routes, it made life very easy to get from place to place during our stay.
+Having somewhere sweet to lay your head every evening is an added bonus.
+After much research I opt for the Vittoriano Luxury Suites on Corso Vittorio Emanuele II, bang in the historic centre of Rome, close to Piazza Venezia and the Vittoriano monument.
+The beautiful church above is just outside the front door and the entrance is through the monumental doorway on the right.
+The location is a winner: easily accessible by bus from Termini train station and the Pantheon and Piazza Navona are all within 10 minutes' walking distance.

 Off the beaten path in Rome